 A final point.
 Waldorf schools often promise to prepare students for college and for productive lives in the working world.
 Far too often, however, this promise proves to be empty.
 [See, e.g., "Academics at Waldorf" and "I Went to Waldorf".]

 The primary purpose of the Waldorf educational movement is promoting Anthroposophy.
 Here's how Steiner put it when addressing Waldorf teachers.
 He told them of the need for their school to succeed.
-Note that he did not say that the Waldorf school must succeed because children deserve an excellent education.
+Note that he did not say the Waldorf school must succeed because children deserve an excellent education.
 And he didn't say Waldorf must succeed in order to prove the value of new educational techniques.
 He said Waldorf must succeed in order to "prove" Anthroposophical doctrine.

 "The Waldorf school must succeed; much depends on its success.
 Its success will bring a kind of proof of many things in the spiritual evolution of humankind that we must represent.